 High Falls in Hudson, New York is one of the tallest and most beautiful waterfalls in the state.
 With a drop of 150 feet, High Falls is by far the tallest waterfall in Columbia Country and it ranks as the eighth tallest waterfall in New York state.
 The waterfall is located within the well-maintained High Falls Conservation Area on Roxbury Rd.
 It can be found along Agawamuck Creek which flows strongest during spring when the snow melts and after heavy rainstorms.
 Although it is best to explore the waterfall in the spring to see the most water flowing, High Falls is truly a great spot to visit year-round.
 The waterfall itself drops in a unique horsetail formation.

 There are three different trails in the conservation area.
 The blue trail brings hikers to the base while the green trail and red trail bring hikers to a waterfall overlook.
-To see all that High Falls Conservation Area has to offer, try the 1.5 mile loop trail.
+To see all that High Falls Conservation Area has to offer, try the 1.5-mile loop trail.
 The trail is rated as kid-friendly as it is extremely well-marked, well-maintained, and gains very little elevation.

 - Height: 150 feet

-- Type: Cascade
+- Type: Horsetail